 1..
 What are the Abrahamic covenants?

-The first part was a royal grant of land, an unconditional promise to possess Canaan (Gen. 15:7).
+The first part was a royal grant of land, an everlasting promise to possess Canaan (Gen. 15:7).
 It was to belong to Abraham and his descendants forever, but under the Lord’s ownership.
 The second part was the same.

 In the second part, Abraham and his descendants were to be totally dedicated, loyal, and obedient to their sovereign Lord (Gen. 17).
 If they do not then the covenant is violated (see nos.
 3 and 4).